rafaco/UnlimitedMultiBattles/README.md

 # Set up

-For a quick start, **download** ```UnlimitedMultiBattles.exe``` from our [latest release](https://github.com/rafaco/UnlimitedMultiBattles/releases/latest):
+For a quick start, just **download** ```UnlimitedMultiBattles.exe``` from our [latest release](https://github.com/rafaco/UnlimitedMultiBattles/releases/latest):

 <p align="center">
     <a href="https://github.com/rafaco/UnlimitedMultiBattles/releases/latest/download/UnlimitedMultiBattles.exe" alt="Latest Download">
         <img src="https://img.shields.io/badge/Latest_Download-UnlimitedMultiBattles.exe-brightgreen.svg?style=for-the-badge&logo=github"/></a>
 </p>

-Using exe files downloaded from internet is widely discourage and Windows will alert you when runnning it for the first time.
-To avoid this inconvenience, you can **generate your own exe** from our sources:
+Windows will alert you about the risks of running exe files from an "Unknown source", because I dont pay for an official Microsoft certificate (around 300-400$/year).
+This doesn't mean that a virus has been found and you are not adding an exception to your antivirus by accepting this dialog.
+Your antivirus will keep working in background and it will alert you later on in case a virus get found, what should never happen.

+To avoid this inconvenience, you can always **generate your own exe** from our sources.
+An exe file generated on your PC are not considered from "Unknown source" and you will not recive any alert when running it for the first time.
+This is easier than it sound and you dont need any developer/coding skills to do it:

 1. Clone [this repository](https://github.com/rafaco/UnlimitedMultiBattles.git) in a local folder on your PC.
 2. Download and install [AutoHotKey for Windows](https://www.autohotkey.com/) in your PC.
 3. Open Ahk2Exe.exe from the installation folder or from Start->Programs->AutoHotkey->"Convert .ahk to .exe".
 4. Select our script file as source ([UnlimitedMultiBattles.ahk](https://github.com/rafaco/UnlimitedMultiBattles/blob/master/UnlimitedMultiBattles.ahk)), any local folder as destination and our icon as custom icon ([images/icon.ico](https://github.com/rafaco/UnlimitedMultiBattles/blob/master/images/icon.ico)).
 5. Press 'Convert' and your exe will be created in your destination folder.